-If you’re wondering about CBD oil and Lyme disease, this article is for you.
-Lyme disease has become more common in the past few years.
-It causes a variety of symptoms, some of which can be extremely debilitating.
+Lyme disease has become more common in the past few years, and it causes a variety of symptoms, some of which can be extremely debilitating.

 Now that cannabis-based medicines are becoming more popular, many people are asking whether CBD for Lyme disease could help.
-Here’s all you need to know about CBD oil, Lyme disease, and more.
+In this article, we cover what one may need to know about CBD oil, Lyme disease, and related matters.

 What Is Lyme Disease?